 Ask about fees and commissions

-Nothing can eat away a profit faster than commissions and admin fees.
+Nothing can eat away a profit faster than commissions and brokerage fees.
 Large volume trades could have thousands of dollars in commission fees.

 Ask about technology